whatever floats your boat

 Located on one of the oldest national wildlife refuges in the US, Lake Lowell is known for the vibrant, diverse wildlife that nest along its shores.
 More than 250 different species of birds have been spotted here, including herons, hawks and even a few bald eagles.

-The lake itself is over 9,000 acres, and its waters are teeming with bass and trophy trout.
+The lake itself is nearly 9,000 acres, and its waters are teeming with bass and trophy trout.
 (It’s a go-to fishing spot for locals.)
 Boating season here runs from mid-April to the end of September, and there’s a handful of boat ramps and docks to use around the lake.

 While you’re on the water, keep your eyes open.
 You’ll likely spot a few raptors, songbirds and rare waterfowl here.
 You might also come across signs and buoys marking the natural habitats of the animals who call this place home.
 (Make sure to heed any directions on the signs and respect the wildlife.)